 • for HMRC audit purposes following payment of an invoice.

 If we need to share your personal data with a recipient outside the United Kingdom we will ensure we do so in compliance with Data Protection Legislation and having obtained your consent, where appropriate.

 Data Protection Legislation gives you the right to access information held about you.

 We will aim to respond to any requests relating to your rights without undue delay and in any case within one month of receipt of your request.
-With respect to your clients we will, as you are the Data Controller, notify you if we directly receive a request relating to their rights.

 We may ask you to confirm your identity so that we can validate a request.
 If you would like to make a request, please email or write to the DPO using the contact details provided above.

 • Request access to your personal data and check that we are lawfully processing it.